 Foods that lubricate the intestines

-- Eat foods like beet, okra (gumbo for you American folk), kiwi fruit, seaweed spinach, sesame seed & oil, honey, pear, prune, peach, apple, apricot, walnut, pine nut, almond, alfalfa sprouts, carrot and cauliflower.
+- Eat foods like beet, okra (gumbo), kiwi fruit, seaweed, spinach, sesame seed & oil, honey, pear, prune, peach, apple, apricot, walnut, pine nut, almond, alfalfa sprouts, carrot and cauliflower.
 So many nice foods to choose from!
 These are good choices for those who have difficulty eliminating their bowels.
 This can manifest like ineffectual urging or multiple bowel motions with only small eliminations each time.

 Foods which promote motions

 - Eat foods that help move stool through the intestines – cabbage, papaya, peas, sesame seeds, coconut, kumara, asparagus, figs, kiwi fruit, aloe vera, slippery elm bark powder.
 These foods are good stool bulkers than can help you clean out the bowel, they also promote the growth of the Bifidobacterium, the large intestine predominant species.

 Herbs & foods that soothe the intestines